Table of Contents

 - Treatment of all underlying medical disorders (especially cardiovascular group).

-The inevitability of surgery supported by hypotension and heart diseases, thus, colon is affected by occlusion of the arteries leading to ischemia, necrosis and gangrene consequently.
-The surgery is to:
+The indication for surgery is supported by the presence of underlying conditions, such as hypotension and heart disease.
+The colon is affected by occlusion of the arteries leading to ischemia, necrosis and gangrene consequently.
+The aim of surgery is to :

 - Remove tissues severely affected with ischemia (areas of necrosis)